PjotrBrunain/FlowFields/README.md

 Make an example project to implement a FlowField.

+## Conclusion

+The use of FlowFields can be really usefull in places where a lot of agents need to be directed to a certain point.
+The fact that you can use them in combination with different steering behaviors makes for a really good and versatile way to steer agents around.
+Especially with other (maybe better) collision calculations and more optimized code this can go really far.

 ## What is a FlowField

 A FlowField is a grid of vectors that each point towards their neighbour closest to the goal.